Scientific Name

 How to Grow and Care

 Adromischus can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
-Some species drop their leaves easily and although each leaf will form a new plant it can be a challenge to grow a large specimen.
+Some species drop their leaves easily, and although each leaf will form a new plant, growing a large specimen can be challenging.
 In other cases, leaves for propagation must be carefully detached with a sharp knife.

 Learn more at How to Grow and Care for Adromischus.